Ever wondered if your favorite recipe has a crockpot to Instant Pot conversion?

 Here’s my #fail.

-For the record, now that I’ve learned more about my IP, that cabbage WAS way too close to the top, so I need to try this in my 8-quart and/or cut the recipe in half.
+After several attempts and after learning more about my IP, that cabbage WAS way too close to the top, so I need to try this in my 8-quart and/or cut the recipe in half.
+Remember the safety rules about filling the Instant Pot!

 Don’t Forget It!
 Pin It!

-Don’t forget about Traditional Cooking School’s new pressure cooking class (no. 11 on the list!), which is especially helpful if, you know, you’re like my reader from the beginning of the post who was too nervous to open the box because she thought she’d blow something up!
+Don’t forget about Traditional Cooking School’s pressure cooking class, which is especially helpful if, you know, you’re like my reader from the beginning of the post who was too nervous to open the box because she thought she’d blow something up!
 The TCS team gives a TON of support, and their Facebook group is super active with helpful members.

 My dear friend Wardee at Traditional Cooking School can do just about anything with her Instant Pot – cakes, bread, main dishes, veggies, even “stacking” multiple kinds of food at once!